blackflux/robo-config-plugin/test/projects/assorted/@sls-queue/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-testqueuequeuespecjs">test/queue/queue.spec.js</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-create-only">create-only</a>._

-- Creates generic test suite for queue processor.
+- Manages generic test suite for queue processor.

 <table>
   <tbody>